 How could this be?
 I mentioned the strange phenomenon to several other bloggers and received replies like “we’re all connected spiritually, and it’s common for many people to receive the same insights.”
 But I wasn’t buying it.
 And then it hit me, I’ve been obsessively following and reading everything people in my niche have written for so long, I’ve contracted Old Married Couple Syndrome.
 My subconscious had already picked up on what the next post was to be.

 OMG, what’s a man to do?
 Do I have a torrid affair outside my niche, to spice things up a bit?
-I’d pledged my undying love to the holy trinity of Copywriting, SEO and Content Marketing, but now I found myself wondering if a little content adultery really would be an unpardonable sin.
+I’d pledged my undying love to the holy trinity of SEO, Content Marketing and Social Media, but now I found myself wondering if a little content adultery really would be an unpardonable sin.
 Would I return from my dalliance with renewed vigor, wild eyes of passion and fresh stories to tell?
 Upon reflection, other topics had caught my eye on occasion, but dare I…